AresMUSH/aresmush.com/tutorials/code/quickstart/db-intro.md

 ## Try It! - Updates

 Once you have the database object, you can use the `update` method to change its fields.
-Here's how we can change Guest-1's alias to "guest":
+Here's how we can change the System character's alias:

     def handle
-      char = Character.find_one_by_name('Guest-1')
+      char = Character.named('System')
-      char.update(alias: "guest")
+      char.update(alias: "sys")
       client.emit "Done!"
     end

 {% note %}
 Just setting the class attribute (like `char.alias = 'guest'`) will change the local copy of the object, but it doesn't update the database.
-Always call `update` to save database changes.
+Always call `update` to make database changes.
 {% endnote %}